vnscience/blog/_pages/about.md

 permalink: /about/
 ---

-Click [Homepage](https://vnscience.github.io/) for current research, publication and profile.
+[Click here](https://vnscience.github.io/) for current research, publication and profile.